Akkeshi, Hokkaido: History

+Demographics

+Per Japanese census data, the population of Akkeshi has declined in recent decades.

 Sights

 Shinryu, the northern part of the town is linked to Honcho, the southern part, by a bridge offering a scenic view of the lagoon which separates both parts.
 The length of the bridge is 456 m.

 Kokutai-ji is a Buddhist temple in Honcho which was founded in 1802.
 It is one of the oldest and most important temples of Hokkaido.
 The temple is operated by Rinzai school, one of three sects of Zen in Japanese Buddhism.
 Missionary activities to convert the Ainu started here in 1804.